heroku/webhooks-docs/devcenter/app-webhooks.md

 - [api:sni-endpoint](/articles/webhook-events?preview=1#api-sni-endpoint)
 - [api:ssl-endpoint](/articles/webhook-events?preview=1#api-ssl-endpoint)

-These events will be sent when updates happen to the app it is associated with, for details see [Webhook Events](/articles/webhook-events?preview=1)
+These events will be sent when updates happen to the app it is associated with.
+For details see [Webhook Events](/articles/webhook-events?preview=1)

 ### Managing Subscriptions